Accuplacer Placement Test

 Study materials, and more, are available at Collegeboard Accuplacer.

 Results are available immediately after completing the test; students will receive a copy of their score report.
+Do you need your scores sent to a different institution?
+Please complete the Score Report Request Form.

 Schedule an Accuplacer